 On Sunday I took a 10-minute walk from the hotel to a commercial and shopping district.
 It was a very nice day for mid winter in Pretoria.
 Temperatures were near 70.
 The week before temperatures were in the 50s.
 That is winter parka weather for South Africans.

 It was a very pleasant walk.
-On Sunday, however, the stores in this area all closed about 1 pm.
+On Sunday, however, the stores in this area all close about 1 pm.

-In the next post, I will cover the return trip on Virgin Atlantic and the lounge at Heathrow.
+The next post will cover the return trip on Virgin Atlantic and the outstanding Virgin Atlantic lounge at Heathrow.